How to choose the right letting agent

 Many agents use contracts which are heavily weighted in their favour, giving them a get-out clause if they fail to meet their obligations, or imposing unreasonable fees.
 Renewal fees are notorious for this – the fee that was charged for the work of setting up the tenancy is charged again, each time the tenant renews.
 You should also know if tenants have to pay the agent anything, as these fees may put off prospective tenants.

 Does your rental property have the insurance protection it needs?
-Talk to Stride Direct about how we can help.
+Talk to Stride Direct by calling us on 0800 840 6699 about how we can help.